MntiKor/VTK-WASM/explanation.md

+# The "View Live" option (only available for Cxx examples)

+## WebAssembly

+WebAssembly (WASM) is a new way of running code inside a web page.
+It's a technology which allows a C/C++ code to be executed by the web browser as if it was a JS script.

+## VTK-WASM

+With the new web graphics APIs that appeared recently (WebGL, WebGPU...), we have been able to build VTK for WebAssembly.
+Not all modules are available but we keep on improving VTK-WASM, and this website is a display of what is working, and what is not.

+A docker image is available [here](https://hub.docker.com/r/kitware/vtk-wasm).

+To build VTK-WASM manually, we use [Emscripten](https://emscripten.org/).
+You will find instructions on how to build and use it [here](https://docs.vtk.org/en/latest/advanced/build_wasm_emscripten.html).

-# Excluded Examples:
+## Excluded Examples

 Some examples do not implement a live preview feature in WebAssembly.
 There are the reasons:

-## No render
+### No render

 A lot of examples are here to show pipelines, algorithms, or utils that does not always have a render (or whose render is not important), so we chose not to display a live preview of those that would only show you text.

-## Incompatible dependancies
+### Incompatible dependencies

-Some examples use external dependancies that either could not be built in WebAssembly (Qt) or are not Open Source (RenderMan).
+Some examples use external dependencies that either could not be built in WebAssembly (Qt) or are not Open Source (RenderMan).

-Some VTK modules aren't WASM-compatible either, like RenderingContextOpenGL2 or RenderingGL2PSOpenGL2.
+Some VTK modules aren't WASM-compatible or not fully working, like RenderingContextOpenGL2 or RenderingGL2PSOpenGL2.
 Those can break some examples that are then removed from vtk-examples-wasm:

-- DataStructures/KDTreeTimingDemo, ModifiedBSPTreeTimingDemo,
-  OBBTreeTimingDemo, OctreeTimingDemo

-- IO/ReadLegacyUnstructuredGrid

 - Images/CombineImages

-- Plotting/AreaPlot, BarChart, BoxChart, ChartMatrix, FunctionalBagPlot,
-  Histogram2D, LinePlot, ParallelCoordinates, PieChart, PlotLine3D, ScatterPlot,
-StackedBar, StackedPlot, SurfacePlot
+- Plotting/ChartMatrix, ChartOn3DScene, Diagram, MultiplePlots, ScatterPlot, SurfacePlot

-## Irrelevant features
+### Irrelevant features

 A few examples use features that aren't relevant with WebAssembly usage (FullScreen, OpenVR).